 Until 2013, I was based at the University of Oxford, transitioning from PhD to postdoc (more details on my research); then I played the role of Dr Satellite Swampy (Peat Subject Matter Expert) for Rezatec Ltd. working on a feasibility project funded by the ESA, amongst other fun.
-At present, I’m trying my luck in Liverpool, working on a project to enhance ecological connectivity for key species in tropical landscapes via a web-based decision support tool, Condatis.
+After that, I ventured north to the University of Liverpool, to work on a project to enhance ecological connectivity for key species in tropical landscapes via a web-based decision support tool, Condatis.
+And now, the playbus has stopped at St Andrews.
+I’ve excitedly joined an interdisciplinary dream team working on a two year Leverhulme Trust funded project with the goal of valuing intact tropical peatlands in the Peruvian Amazon, as a (proper!)
+Postdoctoral Research Fellow in Ecology.
 My LinkedIn page gives some more background on what I’ve got up to to date, and here’s my CV.

 One of my favourite pastimes is trying to figure out why people are, or aren’t interested in the environment.
 How can the disinterested be inspired to become environmental stewards?
 I’m trying to contribute through getting involved in environmental education whenever I can – something I feel very passionate about (though possibly an invalid approach to Pathways to Impact?).
 If something I muse about interests you, here is more info on how you can get muddy.

 And what has and continues to inspire me?
 Here are some of my top sources:

 - Jane Goodall and her wise solution to the challenges she sees to environmental stewardship today